 The SnoreRx sells for $99.00 plus a $2.28 Medical Device Excise Tax as well as a $10.00 shipping charge, bringing the overall cost to around $112.00.

 While choosing a product, you may want to consider the manufacturers return policy.
 Both the SnoreRx and GMSS are offered with a money back guarantee.
 The return policy of each product is identical.
 Both manufacturers guarantee your satisfaction for 30 days from the date of purchase with a money back offer.
-In both cases the customer is responsible for paying the cost of return shipping.
+In both cases, the customer is responsible for paying the cost of return shipping.

 Which product is better?

 After comparing these two products you may still be wondering which product is better.
 The answer to this question will depend on your individual circumstances.
-They are both great product that are effective when used under the right circumstances and cost roughly the same amount of money.
+They are both great products that are effective when used under the right circumstances and cost roughly the same amount of money.

 When deciding, the first question that you should ask yourself is whether or not you are a mouth breather.
 If the answer is “yes” then the SnoreRx is undoubtedly a better choice because it has ports that allow for mouth breathing.
 The zQuiet is another MAD with breather ports and is also a product that I highly recommend.